An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Introduction

 \section{Introduction}

 Human interactions involve social-cognitive abilities of varying levels of complexity such as speech detection, language understanding, emotion recognition and appropriate response generation.
-Among these, the ability to reliably and accurately assess a person's behavior\footnote{we use the term \sq{behavior} to refer to not just physical actions such as facial expressions, body gestures and speech but the underlying state of mind that is expressed through these actions.} by observing their verbal and non-verbal cues is a considerably complex and important one.
-Such a skill is especially important for both delivery and assessment in psychological research clinical practice as varied as Couples Therapy \citep{christensen2004}, Addiction Counseling \citep{baer2009agency} and Cancer Care \citep{reblin2019communication}.
-Analysis of the provider and client behaviors in these encounters, often through formal behavioral coding by human experts, is carried out during interactions in order to provide feedback and improve the clinical effectiveness of care.
+Among these, the ability to reliably and accurately assess a person's behavior\footnote{we use the term \sq{behavior} to refer to not just physical actions such as facial expressions, body gestures and speech but the underlying state of mind that is expressed through these actions, and how those are perceived by domain experts} by observing their verbal and non-verbal cues is a considerably complex and important one.
+Such a skill is especially important for both delivery and assessment in psychological research domains such as Couples Therapy \citep{christensen2004}, Addiction Counseling \citep{baer2009agency} and Cancer Care \citep{reblin2019communication}.
+In these encounters, human experts perform formal behavioral coding by observing interactions between the provider and the client and quantitatively annotating their behavior along different dimensions, which is then used to provide feedback and improve the clinical effectiveness of care.

 Subsequently, there have been efforts \citep{narayanan2013behavioral} to automate this behavior annotation (or coding) process using machine learning so that rapid and inexpensive feedback can be provided to the stakeholders.
-Previous work has shown that automated coding systems are effective at quantifying behaviors from speech and spoken language such as \textit{Negativity} \citep{georgiou2011s,black2013toward,chakravarthula2015language,tseng2017approaching}, \textit{Depression} \citep{gupta2014multimodal,morales2018linguistically} and \textit{Empathy} \citep{xiao2012analyzing,gibson2016deep,perez2017understanding}.
-However, there are some critical aspects of this behavior assessment process which humans can handle naturally and easily but machines still cannot, one of which is the notion of \textit{how much to observe in order to reliably assess behavior}.
+Previous work has shown that automated coding systems are effective at quantifying behaviors as varied as \textit{Negativity} \citep{georgiou2011s,black2013toward,chakravarthula2015language,tseng2017approaching}, \textit{Depression} \citep{gupta2014multimodal,morales2018linguistically} and \textit{Empathy} \citep{xiao2012analyzing,gibson2016deep,perez2017understanding} from multimodal interaction cues.
+However, there are some critical aspects of this behavior assessment process which humans can handle naturally and easily but machines still cannot.
+One such aspect is the notion of how much information needs to be observed in order to reliably assess behavior, which will be the focus of investigation in this paper.

+When assessing a person's behavior based on their interaction cues, humans look at factors such as the intensity of expression, context and how frequently the behavior is observed \citep{baucom2011observed}.
+The latter two imply that an appropriately long window is used to observe the cues before making a judgment about the behavior; for lexical cues, we measure the length of this observation window in terms of the \textbf{number of words} spoken.